 |An earth loop will typically inject either a 50Hz or 60Hz hum into the signal, or in the (common) case of a transformer induced current, a somewhat mangled mains frequency as shown in Figure 2 - if you have a 100Hz or 120Hz buzz (which generally has a hard edge to the sound), you have done something wrong in the wiring of the power supply, and the techniques described here will not help.
 Refer to the article on power supply wiring.|

 The core of the transformer (only for C-core or EI types - it's not accessible with toroidal transformers) should also connect to the chassis and mains earth.
 In the unlikely event of a primary to core leakage or short circuit, the current will be diverted to the protective earth and will trip the safety switch or circuit breaker.
 In some cases, a transformer may be fitted with an electrostatic shield, but these are lamentably uncommon in hi-fi transformers.
-Where provided, these too must be connected directly to the main earth point, and not via a loop breaker (if used).
+Where provided, these too should be connected directly to the main earth point, and not via a loop breaker (if used).